rehan-sameer/ICSproject/out/production/ICSproject/README.md

 utils: Stores reusable helper code (like saving users and rooms in memory).

-MainApp.java: The heart of the application that starts everything.
+views.MainApp.java: The heart of the application that starts everything.